 Drinking water is not 100% free of microorganisms.
 Pathogens (legionella, pseudomonads, E. coli) can also be present in cold water in low concentrations.
 This is harmless to health until these microorganisms multiply beyond a critical limit.

-Even before the first drinking water pipes are laid, there is a lot that can be done for hygiene.
-By designing the installation in such a way that it provides neither food nor livelihood for microorganisms.
+Even before the first drinking water pipes are installed, there is a lot that can be done for hygiene.
+By designing the installation in such a way that it provides neither food nor living conditions for microorganisms.
 But even if a drinking water installation has been perfectly planned and professionally commissioned, there is always a risk of recontamination.
 This is where our products come into play.

 Even if a drinking water installation has been perfectly planned and professionally commissioned – there is always the risk of recontamination.
 Especially if the system is not operated as intended.
-In such a case, disinfection of the stand may become necessary.
+In such a case, shock disinfection may become necessary.
 This means: the discontinuous addition of a disinfectant in high concentration.
 Chlorine dioxide has proven to be the best solution.

-The UV disinfection, eg. according to german DVGW worksheet W 293 and W 294, disinfects safely without the addition of chemicals and without changing the water contents.
+The UV disinfection, eg. according to german DVGW worksheet W 293 and W 294, disinfects safely without the addition of chemicals and without changing the water composition.
 A prerequisite for effective treatment is clear water with low absorption in the relevant UV range.
 Therefore, prior treatment measures are usually necessary.
-UV disinfection systems tested to lacal standards must be used to produce drinking water quality.
+UV disinfection systems tested to local standards must be used to produce drinking water quality.